Pervasive, persistent and problematic

 - Pervasive – affecting a number of different areas in the person’s life

-Personality Disorders include a deeply ingrained and enduring behaviour pattern that lead to unhelpful reactions towards self and others.
+Personality disorders include a deeply ingrained and enduring behaviour pattern that lead to unhelpful reactions towards self and others.
 Usually this would be seen over a number of years, across different life situations (work, home, friendships).
-Someone with a Personality Disorder will either suffer from distress and social problems themselves or will cause these for others.
+The person will either suffer from distress and social problems themselves or will cause these for others.

 When individuals show these characteristics resulting from disease or damage to the brain, or from another psychiatric disorder, this is called Organic Personality Disorder.

 We continue to shape our personality all our life.
 If we knew ourselves perfectly, we should die.Albert Camus

 A controversial diagnosis.

 The diagnosis of Personality Disorder has a long history of being controversial and is seen by some individuals as unhelpful.
 There are a number of reasons for this, and these include:

 - Historically, the label of Personality Disorder led individuals to be excluded from mental health services as it was felt that it was untreatable.

 - It has led to stigmatisation for people, with certain stereotypes being created – for example that a person is ‘manipulative’; ‘attention seeking’; and ‘are doing it on purpose’.

 - The diagnosis only focuses on the negative parts of a person’s character, rather than also looking at their strengths.

 - The diagnosis identifies behaviours but does not offer any understanding of where these come from, their function or the experiences of the person that have led to this.